daniestevez/galileo-osnma/README.md

 Supported features:

 * Verification of DSM-KROOT using ECDSA P-256.
+* Experimental support for verification of DSM-KROOT using ECDSA P-521.
+This is untested, because there are no test vectors or signal-in-space using ECDSA P-521.
+Currently the `galmon-osnma` application assumes that the key that is loaded is a P-256 key.
+The `p521` feature, which is enabled by default, is used to active P-521 support.
+It is disabled in the `osnma-longan-nano` demo, since otherwise the firmware size is too large.
 * Verification of TESLA keys using the TESLA root key or another previously authenticated key in the chain.
 * Verification of the MACSEQ and ADKD fields of the MACK message using the MAC